gpiskas/gpiskas.github.io/src/content/posts/what-is-new-java-21-lts-with-practical-examples.md

 type: post
 ---

-In this blog post, we will find out what is new in Java 21, the latest **Long-Term Support (LTS)** version, which reached **General Availability (GA) on 19.09.2023**, but also what has been released since Java 17.
+In this blog post, we will find out what is new in Java 21 which is a **Long-Term Support (LTS)** version that reached **General Availability (GA) on 19.09.2023**, but also what has been released since Java 17.
 Special focus is given to developer-oriented features.

 ## Table of Contents